 The individual accepts or retains employment.

-The individual voluntarily withdraws from Child Care Services.
+The individual voluntarily suspends care or requests withdrawal from Child Care Services (families that voluntarily withdraw remain eligible for the duration of their 12-month eligibility period).

 The individual has a change (such as a new address or work schedule, change in child care provider or number of children).